i3logix/coding_challenge_php/README.md

 The code should take this board and create a new board for the next generation based on the following rules:
-1) Any live cell with fewer than two live neighbours dies (underpopulation)
+1) Any live cell with fewer than two live neighbors dies (underpopulation)
-2) Any live cell with two or three live neighbours lives on to the next generation (survival)
+2) Any live cell with two or three live neighbors lives on to the next generation (survival)
-3) Any live cell with more than three live neighbours dies (overcrowding)
+3) Any live cell with more than three live neighbors dies (overcrowding)
 4) Any dead cell with exactly three live neighbors becomes a live cell (reproduction)